futomi/html5-CC2650SensorTag.js/README.md

 * Chrome 56+ for Mac, Android M

-Though Chrome OS supports the W3C [Web Bluetooth](https://webbluetoothcg.github.io/web-bluetooth/) API, I have not checked if this JavaScript library works well on Chrome OS.
+Though Chrome OS supports the W3C [Web Bluetooth](https://webbluetoothcg.github.io/web-bluetooth/) API, I have not checked if this JavaScript library works well on it.

 ## Note

 Never use the html5-CC2650SensorTag.js in your production for the reasons as follows:

 * This JavaScript library is experimental.
-It is based on the W3C [Web Bluetooth](https://webbluetoothcg.github.io/web-bluetooth/) API which is been developing in W3C and it is unstable.
+It is based on the W3C [Web Bluetooth](https://webbluetoothcg.github.io/web-bluetooth/) API which is under development in W3C and it is unstable.
 In the future, the details of the specification may be changed and this JavaScript library may not work.
 * For now, only Chrome implements the W3C [Web Bluetooth](https://webbluetoothcg.github.io/web-bluetooth/) API.
 Besides, the implementation is experimental.
-If you try the API, you have to enable the API accessing `chrome://flags`.
+When you try the API, you have to enable the API accessing `chrome://flags`.

 This JavaScript library is affected by the several restrictions derived from the W3C [Web Bluetooth](https://webbluetoothcg.github.io/web-bluetooth/) API.
 It is strongly recommended to read the article &quot;[Interact with Bluetooth devices on the Web](https://developers.google.com/web/updates/2015/07/interact-with-ble-devices-on-the-web)&quot; published in the web site &quot;[Google Developers Web](https://developers.google.com/web/)&quot;.